-At a minimum, the watershed plan must include projects and actions necessary to offset projected consumptive impacts of new permit-exempt domestic groundwater withdrawals on streamflows and provide a net ecological benefit (NEB) to the WRIA.
+At a minimum, the watershed plan must include projects and actions necessary to offset projected consumptive impacts of new PE domestic groundwater withdrawals on streamflows and provide a NEB to the WRIA.

 Ecology issued the Streamflow Restoration Policy and Interpretive Statement (POL-2094) and Final Guidance on Determining Net Ecological Benefit (GUID-2094) in July 2019 to ensure consistency, conformity with state law, and transparency in implementing RCW 90.94.
 The Final Guidance on Determining Net Ecological Benefit (hereafter referred to as Final NEB Guidance) establishes Ecology’s interpretation of the term “net ecological benefit.”
 It also informs planning groups on the standards Ecology will apply when reviewing a watershed plan completed under RCW 90.94.020 or RCW 90.94.030.
-The minimum planning requirements identified in the Final NEB Guidance include the following (pages 7-8):
+The minimum planning requirements described by Ecology in the Final NEB Guidance include the following (pages 7-8):

 Clear and Systemic Logic.
 Watershed plans must be prepared with implementation in mind.